taiwo2/Associate-Google-cloud-Engineer-project/Cloud-SQL -database/readme.md

 Click **Let's Go.**

-Specify the following, replacing [ROOT_PASSWORD] with the password you configured upon machine creation, and leave the remaining settings as their defaults:
+Specify the following, replacing [ROOT_PASSWORD] with the password you configured upon machine creation, and leave the remaining settings as their defaults: <br>

 ![root](./root.png) <br>

 Click Submit. <br>